TanishkaMarrott/Maximizing-Jenkins-Techniques-for-Enhanced-Scalability-and-Resilience/README.md

-# "Maximizing Jenkins: Techniques for Enhanced Scalability and Resilience"
+# Maximizing Jenkins: Techniques for Enhanced Scalability and Resilience

 **Optimizing Jenkins for Scalability and Resilience** repository --> This project would provide the insights, strategies and code snippets to enhance the performance, scalability and resilience of Jenkins CI/CD pipelines.